 3DS XL comes with a C stick for much-improved controls.
 The built-in amiibo compatibility and NFC support further enhance its reputation as one of the cheapest Nintendo Switch alternatives.
 Furthermore, this handheld can let you play all the Nintendo 3DS games at will.
 As it also has parental controls, you will be able to restrict 3D mode for children (6 years old or under).

-Lastly, 3DS XL can deliver up to 3.5 – 6.5 hours of battery life which is not bad as compared to refreshed Nintendo Switch that promises 4.5 – 9 hours of battery life.
+Lastly, 3DS XL can deliver up to 3.5 – 6.5 hours of battery life which is not bad as compared to the refreshed Nintendo Switch that promises 4.5 – 9 hours of battery life.
+Everything considered; it’s among the most affordable yet quite efficient alternatives to Nintendo Switch.

 3. LYRA | Handheld Game Console